- Open Access

 We thank patients, their families, and healthcare providers who participated in the online survey.
 We thank Lyn Gastardo, MD, of Healthcare Consultancy Group, LLC. for providing medical editorial assistance with this manuscript.
 We thank the anonymous referees for their detailed and supportive comments during peer review.

+Open Access funding enabled and organized by Projekt DEAL.
 The study was funded by Novartis.
 Novartis has contributed to the study design, data analysis, and the decision to publish.

 Ethics approval and consent to participate